ICRAR/dlg_paletteGen/docs/Examples.md

 ```
 All of the palettes will be generated in the current directory, but you can call the code from any directory you like.

+NOTE: You can also run the command above with an additional `q` flag, in which case there is no screen logging produced at all, but the palettes are still generated the same way.

 ## Programmatic examples
 The source code repository of this tool contains a complete set of example code using the supported docstring and type hinting.
 These examples are also used to test the code itself.
 Please see the files in the subdirectory ```tests/data```.